Add a Mapping

 13. Optional: Select Create another mapping.
 This will generate a new Create mapping dialog after the mapping is created.

 14. When finished, click Create.
 After the mapping has been created, the next step is configuration.
-For more information, see Add a Mapping below.
+For more information, see Configure a mapping below.

 Configure a mapping